 Red Shores Racetrack & Casino is one of the leading entertainment establishments in Atlantic Canada with a casino, horse racing and restaurants!
 The world of racing is riveting and full of fascination, and as a matter of fact, the Red Shores Charlottetown Driving Park is known as the Kentucky of Canada for its rich history in harness racing.

 The thrill of live harness racing is deeply rooted in Prince Edward Island’s culture.
 Every year, visitors from around the world travel to the trade-mark red soil of the Island for the opportunity to be a part of the action and entertainment.
 And if you missed the opportunity to hear the thunder of horse hooves kicking up dust as they gather speed and the exhilarating cheers from the crowd in the grandstands, check out the simulcast racing where you can watch and bet.

-There are also three award-winning dining outlets led by a culinary team of professionals that utilize local food products and support local business, including a tribute to harness racing families and the harness racing history in P.E.I.
+At Red Shores you will also find three award-winning dining outlets led by a culinary team of professionals that utilize local food products and support local business, including a tribute to harness racing families and the harness racing history in P.E.I.

 The Gold Cup and Saucer is one of the most prestigious harness racing events in North America, attracting thousands of visitors to the venue.
 The fastest horses and the best drivers in all of eastern Canada and northeastern United States will participate in 15 racing programs over a 10-day stretch.
 A must-see is the Gold Cup and Saucer parade in downtown Charlottetown – bring an umbrella because it goes ahead rain or shine.